notus-sh/cocooned/README.md

 1. Modify your forms and sub forms to use the `cocooned_container` and `cocooned_item` helpers.
 (See above for examples)
 2. Replace calls to `link_to_add_association` by `cocooned_add_item_link`
 3. Replace calls to `link_to_remove_association` by `cocooned_remove_item_link`
+4. Rename your I18n keys to use the `cocooned` namespace instead of `cocoon`

 **Compatibility with the original Cocoon API will be dropped in the next major release.**